QS-21

 Basic structure of QS-21, consisting of a quillaic acid triterpene (black) substituted with a branched trisaccharide (blue) and a linear tetrasaccharide (green), which is in turn connected to an acyl chain (red) via a hydrolytically labile ester.
 QS-21 is a 65:35 mixture of the Apiose- and the Xylose-substituted variants of above molecule.

-QS-21 is a purified plant extract used as a vaccine adjuvant.
-It is derived from the soap bark tree (Quillaja saponaria), which is native to the countries of Chile, Peru, and Bolivia.
-The crude drug (Quillajae cortex, Quillaia) is imported from Peru and Chile.
+QS-21 is a chromatographic purified fraction out of a plant extract used as a vaccine adjuvant.
+It is derived from the soap bark tree (Quillaja saponaria), which is native of Chile.
+The crude drug (Quillajae cortex, Quillaia) is extracted and purified form imported bark coming from Chile.

 The extract contains water-soluble triterpene glycosides, which are members of a family of plant-based compounds called saponins.
 It has been tested as an adjuvant in various vaccines in attempts to improve their efficacy.
-It is believed to enhance both humoral and cell-mediated immunity.
+It enhance both humoral and cell-mediated immunity.

 Use

 QS-21 has been clinically evaluated as a vaccine adjuvant.
 As of 2002, it had been tested in more than 3000 patients in 60 clinical trials.

-Direct, unencapsulated QS-21 is very liable to hydrolyse.
+Direct, unencapsulated QS-21 is considered toxic.
 It also causes immediate pain at injection site and, in vitro, causes hemolysis.
 All of these can be prevented by packaging QS-21 into lipid-based particles, which also have the added advantage of targeting its delivery to phagocytes.
 It is part of: